Ski Touring recommended route

 Equipment

-Difficult: Very challenging and long or very long tours with ascents that can exceed 40°, comprising also climbing sections up to difficulty grade II (UIAA).
+Difficult: Difficult, long to very long routes with ascents of 40° or more and climbing sections up to grade II difficulty (UIAA).

 Similar routes nearby